 A cumulative HRA was performed for portions of project construction located within the BAAQMD, consistent with air district requirements.
 Current MBARD and SJVAPCD guidance is to evaluate the potential risks associated from all project emission sources.
 Within the NCCAB and SJVAB, emission sources outside the project footprint should not be included in the cumulative assessment.
 If the project assessment demonstrates that potential health impacts are less than significant, one could conclude that the project would have a less than cumulatively significant impact (Siong 2011; Frisbey 2017).
-As discussed in Section 7.10, Construction Health Risk Assessment, construction of the project in the NCCAB and SJVAB would not exceed the MBARD's nor SJVAPCD's project-level health risk thresholds.
+As discussed in Section 7.10, Construction Health Risk

+Assessment, construction of the project in the NCCAB and SJVAB would not exceed the MBARD's nor SJVAPCD's project-level health risk thresholds.

 The construction cumulative HRA in the BAAQMD was performed using the method described in Chapter 6 for near- and long-term operational impacts.
 The BAAQMD's Google Earth and GIS raster files were used to screen the HSR alignment and select one 1,000-foot area per subsection to analyze cumulative health risks.
 Note that in some locations, two areas were analyzed to capture the greatest ambient cancer risk and PM{2.5} concentration, which occur at different locations within the 1,000-foot radius.
 Total cumulative health risks at the representative location(s) in each subsection were calculated by adding the background health risks sources to the health risk and hazard impacts for project construction.
-Tables 10-3 through 10-6 summarize the maximum cumulative cancer risk, chronic health hazard, and $PM{2.5}$ concentrations at the representative locations in the subsections.
+Tables 10-3 through 10-6 summarize the maximum cumulative cancer risk, chronic health hazard, and PM{2.5} concentrations at the representative locations in the subsections.
+Appendix C provides further details on the ambient sources included in the cumulative analysis.